-WILLIAM B. HUBBARD -

-Chief Deputy Attorney General

-CHARLES L. LEWIS

-^{1/} The act refers to and permits recreational use. not obviate the necessity of complying strictly with its other provisions.
+William BHul WILLIAM B. HUBBARD ----Chief Deputy Attorney General CHARLES L. LEWIS // Assistant Attorney General $\frac{1}{1}$ The act refers to and permits recreational use.
+This does not obviate the necessity of complying strictly with its other provisions.

-State of Tennesse,

-WILLIAM M. LEECH, JR ATTORNEY GENERAL & REPORTER

-WILLIAM B. HUBBARD CHIEF DEPUTY ATTORNEY GENERAL

-ROBERT B. LITTLETON SPECIAL DEPUTY FOR LITIGATION

-OFFICE OF THE ATTORNEY GENERAL 450 JAMES ROBERTSON PARKWAY

-DEPUTY ATTORNEYS GENERAL DONALD L. CORLEW JIMMY G. CREECY ROBERT A. GRUNOW WILLIAM J. HAYNES, JR. ROBERT E. KENDRICK MICHAEL E. TERRY
+WILLIAM M. LEECH, JR ATTORNEY GENERAL & REPORTER WILLIAM B. HUBBARD CHIEF DEPUTY ATTORNEY GENERAL ROBERT B. LITTLETON SPECIAL DEPUTY FOR LITIGATION OFFICE OF THE ATTORNEY GENERAL 450 James Robertson Parkway Nashville, Tennessee 37219 March 26, 198 STATE BOARD OF EQUALIZATION DEPUTY ATTORNEYS GENERAL DONALD L. CORLEW JIMMY G. CREECY ROBERT A. GRUNOW WILLIAM J. HAYNES, JR. ROBERT E. KENDRICK MICHAEL E. TERRY Honorable Jerry C. Shelton Executive Secretary State Board of Equalization 1400 James K. Polk State Office Building Nashville, Tennessee 37219 Dear Mr. Shelton:

-March 26, 198

-Honorable Jerry C. Shelton Executive Secretary State Board of Equalization 1400 James K. Polk State Office Building Nashville, Tennessee 37219

-Dear Mr. Shelton:

-In your letter of March 7, 1984, you requested the opinion of this office on the following topic:

-May land in excess of three acres used as a golf course qualify as "open space land" under the Agriculture, Forest, and Open Space Land Act, T.C.A. § 67-5-1001, et seq?
+In your letter of March 7, 1984, you requested the opinion of this office on the following topic: May land in excess of three acres used as a golf course qualify as "open space land" under the Agriculture, Forest, and Open Space Land Act, T.C.A. § 67-5-1001, et seq?
 On April 28, 1983, this office previously opined that "golf courses do not qualify as open space under present law."
 Please find a copy of that opinion attached to this letter.
 This office has reviewed the Report to the State Board of Equalization on Status of Golf Courses as Open Space Land under T.C.A. § 67-5-1001, et seq. dated February 16, 1984.
 Based upon the information presented in this report, it is still the opinion of this office that golf courses do not qualify as open space land within the meaning of T.C.A. § 67-5-1001 et seq.
 If you have any questions regarding this matter, please feel free to contact this office.
+Sincerely, WILLIAM M. JR.